Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

 \subsection{Spatiotemporal analysis of acoustic power production in the turbulent flow field during different states of self-delayed feedback}

 In this section, we compare the spatiotemporal changes in the reaction field of the combustor as thermoacoustic instability is suppressed through delayed acoustic self-feedback.
-In Fig. \ref{inst_pq}, we examine the local acoustic power $p^\prime (t) \dot{q^\prime}(x,y,t)$ field (see panels ((ii-vii)) at some representative time instances marked on the time series of acoustic pressure fluctuations (see panel (i)).
-Regions with $p^\prime (t) \dot{q^\prime}(x,y,t)$ $>$ $0$ represent acoustic power sources, and regions with $p^\prime (t) \dot{q^\prime}(x,y,t)$ $<$ $0$ represent acoustic power sinks.
-Due to the periodic formation of large-scale vortical structures at the dump plane, we observe the coherent production of acoustic power sources over large clusters during thermoacoustic instability (Fig. \ref{inst_pq}(a)).
-Additionally, vortices are shed from the tip of the bluff body.
-In these coherent regions of acoustic power, the magnitude of the acoustic power sources is significantly greater than their negative counterparts in regions of acoustic power sinks in the reactive flow field.
-The regions of acoustic power sources grow in size when the acoustic pressure fluctuations approach local extrema (Figs. \ref{inst_pq}(a)-(iii, vi)), and they decrease in their spatial size when the acoustic pressure fluctuations $p^\prime$ approach the mean value of zero (Figs. \ref{inst_pq}(a)-(ii, iv)).
+The local heat release rate fluctuations $\dot{q}^{\prime}(x,y,t)$ in the combustor are obtained by the high-speed CH* chemiluminescence imaging on the flame.
+In Fig. \ref{inst_pq}, we examine the local acoustic power $p^\prime (t) \dot{q}^{\prime}(x,y,t)$ field (see panels ii-vii) at some representative time instances marked on $p^{\prime}$ signal (see panel i).
+Regions with $p^\prime (t) \dot{q}^{\prime}(x,y,t)$ $>$ $0$ represent acoustic power sources, and regions with $p^\prime (t) \dot{q}^{\prime}(x,y,t)$ $<$ $0$ represent acoustic power sinks \cite{krishnan2019emergence}.
+Due to the periodic formation of large-scale vortical structures at the dump plane and the tip of the bluff body, we observe the coherent production of acoustic power sources over large clusters in the reaction field during thermoacoustic instability (Fig. \ref{inst_pq}a).
+In these coherent regions of acoustic power, the magnitude of the acoustic power sources is significantly greater than their negative counterparts in regions of acoustic power sink.
+The regions of acoustic power sources grow in size when the acoustic pressure fluctuations approach local extrema (Figs. \ref{inst_pq}a-iii and \ref{inst_pq}a-vii), and they decrease in their spatial size when the acoustic pressure fluctuations $p^\prime$ approach the mean value of zero (Figs. \ref{inst_pq}a-ii and \ref{inst_pq}a-iv).